'A moral obligation to do this': Chapel Hill man directs COVID-19 vaccine delivery

 Each thimble-sized 2ml vial contains five doses, Wheeler said, and a tray carries 195 vials.
 Each 80-pound thermal shipper contains five trays, measuring roughly the size of a two-drawer file cabinet.

-Called an "irregular," these two-handled shippers carry a premier gold label, giving them number-one position on a UPS aircraft and granting them first-off-the-plane status.
+Called an "irregular," these two-handle shippers carry a gold label, giving them top position on a UPS aircraft and granting them first-off-the-plane status.

 "It's like getting a priority pass at Disneyland," Wheeler said.